OsamaHIma/translate-easy/README.md

 ```

 You can customize the appearance of the LanguageSelector using various props, such as buttonBgColor, dropdownTextColor, etc. See the component code for a full list of props.
-Or you can leave it as it is with the default styles if you are using taillwindcss or import styles.css form the dist folder.

 ## Translate 📝